lbdudc/geographic-info-reader/README.md

 const processor = new Processor({
   encoding: "utf-8", // Set the file encoding: 'auto' (default), 'ascii', 'utf8', 'utf-8', 'latin1', 'binary', 'base64', 'hex'
   geographicInfo: false, // Include geographic information in the output (default: true)
-  outputPath: outputPath, // Optional: designate a specific folder for processed shapefiles });
+  outputPath: outputPath, // Optional: designate a specific folder for processed geographic info files });

-// Process the folder containing the shapefiles processor.processFolder(inputPath).then((content) => {
+// Process the folder containing the geographic info files processor.processFolder(inputPath).then((content) => {
-  // Returns an array of objects, each representing a shapefile
+  // Returns an array of objects, each representing a file
   // Refer to the Output JSON section for more information console.log(content);
 });